 This upgrade scenario uses the home directory and the external database of the original Bamboo instance.

 - Make sure that the original Bamboo instance is not running before you start the new installation.

 - To prevent data loss during updates or reinstallation, the

 directory must be different from the

-Follow these guidelines to install a new Bamboo instance:
+Follow these guidelines to download and unpack a new Bamboo version: